Evolution of Fermion Resonance in Thick Brane: Resonance evolution

 So the wave speed is $v=\frac{m_n}{\omega_n}=\frac{m_n}{\sqrt{m_n^2+a_n^2}}$, where the dispersion relation is $\omega_n^2=m_n^2+a_n^2$.
 It can be see that the value of $a_n$ and $m_n$ determines the velocity of the wave moving outward along the extra dimension at infinity.
 If $a_{n}>0$, these KK particles travel along the extra dimension at the speed slower than light speed at extra dimensional infinity.

 We plot the relation between the lifetime of the resonance and the parameter $a_n$ in Fig.~\ref{linearfitting}.
 The plot shows that the lifetime of the resonance increases with the parameter $a_n$, indicating that when the four-dimensional effective mass $m_n$ of the KK mode is a constant, the momentum of the KK mode has a positive correlation with its lifetime.
 Specifically, as $a_{n}$ becomes sufficiently large, the lifetime of the resonance increases approximately linearly with $a_{n}$.
 Thus, when the momentum on the brane or the parameter $q$ is much larger than 1 or the coupling is strong enough, the lifetime of the fermion resonance can be extremely long, possibly even lasting until the age of the universe.
+For example, when the five-dimensional fundamental mass $M_5$ is 10 TeV and the parameters are set to $\eta=-7, q=2,$ and $a_n=0$, the lifetime of the first resonance state is about 40 million years.
 This suggests that it could offer the possibility of a new class of detectable fermion KK modes with different masses.